»Terraform Cloud Driver

-Consul-Terraform-Sync is more powerful when you integrate it with Terraform Enterprise1.
-Integrating with Terraform Enterprise provides features, such as enhanced workspaces and insight into Terraform operations as Consul-Terraform-Sync dynamically updates your network infrastructure.
+Consul-Terraform-Sync is more powerful when you integrate it with Terraform Cloud.
+Integrating with Terraform Cloud provides features, such as enhanced workspaces and insight into Terraform operations as Consul-Terraform-Sync dynamically updates your network infrastructure.
 Consul-Terraform-Sync is compatible with both the self-hosted and managed service versions of Terraform Cloud.
 It also supports all tiers of the Terraform Cloud managed service.

 »Terraform Workspace Automation

 On startup, CTS:

-- Creates or discovers Terraform Enterprise workspaces corresponding to the configured tasks.
+- Creates or discovers Terraform Cloud workspaces corresponding to the configured tasks.

 - Prepares the local environment and generates Terraform configuration files that make up the root module for each task.

-- Packages the generated files and uploads them as a configuration version for the task's workspace on Terraform Enterprise.
+- Packages the generated files and uploads them as a configuration version for the task's workspace on Terraform Cloud.

 Once all workspaces are set up, CTS monitors the Consul catalog for service changes.
 When relevant changes are detected, the Terraform Cloud driver dynamically updates input variables for that task directly as workspace variables using the Terraform Cloud API.
 The driver then queues a run on the workspace, with auto-apply enabled, to update your network infrastructure.

 Note: Although workspaces for tasks are executed in isolated environments, this does not guarantee the infrastructure changes from concurrent task executions are independent.
 Ensure that modules across all tasks are not modifying the same resource objects or have overlapping changes that may result in race conditions during automation.

 Consul-Terraform-Sync will discover or create a new workspaces based on your configured tasks.
 The task configuration options for

 terraform_version are used to set the workspace name, description, and Terraform version.

 - Must be set to remote execution mode

 - Cannot be connected to a VCS